vespertilian/dgraph-js-extras/README.md

 - **0 dependencies** just `dgraph-js` and `grpc` are needed as peer dependencies.
 - **100%** test coverage.
 - Written in **Typescript** just like the DGraph library so you get IntelliSense.
-- Write one line statements to persist data that would take multiple lines with the base library
+- Write one line statements to persist data that would take multiple lines with the base library.

 Functions including "commit" indicate they will be set to "commitNow" Functions including "txn" indicate they create their own transactions and can be directly awaited.